DARK WEB: John Titor, The Internet's Time Traveler

 The gist is that every computer on Earth uses some very old code that was written in the 1970s.

-But now that 2038's getting closer, at least for John, he and his colleagues are worried that their machines are all gonna crash.
+But now that 2038's getting closer, at least for John, he and his colleagues are worried that their machines are all going to crash.

 You just need to know that it is the only machine that can fix the 2038 date problem.